The Blade: Anatomy and Terminology

 Snakewood

-Irregular dark spots on reddish-orange-brown — resembling snake scales or leopard spots. ~1,300 kg/m³, among the world's heaviest commercial woods.
-Small supply area, high price.
-Primarily collector/presentation grade; rarely seen on working kitchen knives due to scarcity and cost.
+Irregular dark spots on a reddish-orange-brown ground, resembling snake scales or leopard spots. ~1,300 kg/m³, among the world's heaviest commercial woods.
+The supply area is small and the price is high.
+It is primarily collector and presentation grade, and is rarely seen on working kitchen knives because of its scarcity and cost.

 Amboyna Burl

-Tight three-dimensional swirling burl figure with vivid orange, gold, and red colors; exceptional optical depth — looks carved from inside.
-Naturally oily, good water resistance.
+Tight three-dimensional swirling burl figure with vivid orange, gold, and red colors, and an exceptional optical depth that looks carved from the inside.
+Naturally oily, with good water resistance.
 Every piece is unique.
-Frequently used by American and Japanese semi-custom makers for special editions.
+It is frequently used by American and Japanese semi-custom makers for special editions.

 Ziricote